On the linear scaling of entropy vs. energy in human brain activity, the Hagedorn temperature and the Zipf law: Interrelations of density of states, entropy-energy curves and Hagedorn temperature

-Our considerations are very much model-independent, in particular we do not assume a reduction to pairwise interactions and we admit in principle arbitrary higher order interactions.
-Our method, however, does not require to specify these interactions explicitly, as they are encoded by the trained machine learning classifiers.
-The only overall assumption is that we treat the discretized fMRI signals as samples from a Boltzmann distribution at a fixed temperature.
-This means that the energies of the spin configurations $\{s_i\}_{i=1}^N$ are given by \eq E(\{s_i\}) = -T\,\log p(\{s_i\}) + c \eqx where $T=1$ is typically chosen for convenience and $c$ is an arbitrary constant, which we set following~\cite{BIALEK2} so that the observed lowest energy state has vanishing energy.
+The energies of states are identified with the logarithm of the state probabilities: \eq E(\{s_i\}) = -T_{ref}\,\log p(\{s_i\}) + c \eqx where $T_{ref}=1$ is typically chosen for convenience and $c$ is an arbitrary constant, which we set following~\cite{BIALEK2} so that the observed lowest energy state has vanishing energy.
+The formula (\ref{e.energy}) effectively \emph{defines} a Hamiltonian such that the given data could be treated as arising from a Boltzmann distribution at the reference/operating temperature $T_{ref}=1$.
 Eq.~\eqref{e.energy} is very informative as it allows to \emph{extract} the effective Hamiltonian of the system and hence all interactions directly from the probabilities of the particular brain states.
 Of course, the utility of~Eq.\eqref{e.energy} depends on the ability of explicitly estimating the state probabilities.
-As emphasized above, we would like to restrain ourselves from making any \emph{a-priori} assumptions about the form of the Hamiltonian (such as an Ising model with general pairwise couplings, which is the standard starting point for the maximum entropy method \cite{god,roudi}).
+We would like to restrain ourselves from making any \emph{a-priori} assumptions about the form of the Hamiltonian (such as an Ising model with general pairwise couplings, which is the standard starting point for the maximum entropy method \cite{god,roudi}).
+We will instead use a very general Machine Learning algorithm (described later in the paper) for estimating the energies.